Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 ### Step 1:  Clone or download this repository.

-### Step 2: Update the appSettings section of the app.config file with values of your Azure Media Services account.
+### Step 2: Update the app.config file

+Update the appSettings section of the app.config file with values of your Azure Media Services account.

 		  <appSettings>
 		    <add key="MediaServicesAccountName" value="MediaServicesAccountName" />